 To build an event planning template in Wrike, just create a folder, start a new project, and add a list of tasks.
 Next, assign deadlines, expected efforts, and team members to each task.
 Improve department visibility with cross-tagging and add task dependencies to relevant items so that team members are automatically notified when it’s time to start their portion.
 Plot tasks out on a visual timeline so you can spot issues before they come up and monitor progress as you go.

 To build an event marketing plan, you’ll need to list out:

 - Event target audience

 - Marketing tasks

 Once you have all of that information neatly stored in Wrike, where all of your team has access to it, you can add your tasks to a timeline.
-Discover conflicting items, look at employee workload, and view progress side-by-side with any other existing marketing projects you have on your plate.
+Discover conflicting items, look at employee workload, and view progress side by side with any other existing marketing projects you have on your plate.

 Plan to use Wrike for your next virtual event

 Whether you need help getting your team on the same page or capturing the many event management details you need for promotion and execution, Wrike offers highly collaborative solutions for virtual event planners.
-Check out our two-week free trial and see firsthand why we’re a highly rated tool among virtual event planners.
+Check out our free two-week trial and see firsthand why we’re a highly rated tool among virtual event planners.